valinsky/blog/content/posts/python-mutable-default-arguments.md

 ---
 In Python, using mutable default arguments in function definitions is considered an anti-pattern because it can lead to unintended behaviour.

 To showcase this let's write a simple function that appends a number to a list.
+Notice that `my_list` defaults to an empty list.
 ```python
 def append_to_list(number, my_list=[]):
     my_list.append(number)